 It is advised to oil the choke mechanism with an appropriate lubricant to solve this issue.
 This can help reduce friction and make it easier to move the choke lever or switch.

-Additionally, cleaning any debris or dirt that may have accumulated around the choke mechanism can also improve its movement.
+Additionally, cleaning up any debris or dirt that may have accumulated around the choke mechanism can also improve its movement.
 It’s important to inspect the choke assembly for any loose or damaged parts that may require repair or replacement.

 Another problem that may arise is when the choke becomes stuck in the closed position.
 This may make the engine perform poorly or prevent it from starting.

-If you encounter this issue gently tapping the choke lever or switch can sometimes free it from sticking.
+If you encounter this issue, gently tapping the choke lever or switch can sometimes free it from sticking.
 Applying a penetrating oil or lubricant to the choke mechanism can help loosen it.

 It is also essential to inspect the choke assembly for any obstructions or blockages that may be preventing it from moving freely.

 Furthermore, improper choke usage can lead to engine stalling or rough running.
-To address this problem it is recommended to adjust the choke gradually while the engine is running to find the optimal position.
+To address this problem, it is recommended to adjust the choke gradually while the engine is running to find the optimal position.

 Related: Can You Run Portable Generators Continuously?